Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 However, understanding the intended meaning of the person using it is more difficult.
 For this reason, we need to hone our listening skills.
 Sometimes we can grasp the meaning of the word if they elaborate.
 Above all, the best way is to ask them directly what they mean when they use one of these words.
 If you can’t ask directly, then take notes.

 Spirituality is a term with deep intrinsic meanings.
 The basic part of this term is the word spirit.
 This refers to the non-physical part of our mind.
 Many people believe we are spiritual beings having a physical experience.
-In other words, at our core, we are Spirit, Soul or the Observer.
+In other words, at our core, we are Spirit.
+This is synonymous with the Soul or the Observer.

 On the negative side, the term spirituality is also prone to overuse.
 And, its become one of the most commonly used terms in our culture.
 So, the meaning depends on the cultural, and social context.
-Almost everything in the human condition could be related to this term.
+We can relate almost anything in the human condition to this term.
 For instance, you might hear someone say eating hot spicy food is a spiritual experience.

 Additionally, people like to sound spiritual.
 That’s because there’s an unspoken sense of respect attached to spiritual people.
 So, it’s not uncommon for people to use this word to enhance their vocabulary.